AdrianaVega97/ml-project/README.md

 ### Dataset
 Spotify hosted a challenge called <a href="https://www.aicrowd.com/challenges/spotify-million-playlist-dataset-challenge" title="Million Dollar Playlist">Spotify Million Playlists</a> for which they provided a dataset of 1 million playlist, this is the dataset that we will use.
 In this dataset, each playlist is represented as a list of song ids.
 We also use Spotify’s API  in order to retrieve general information, precomputed audio features and audio samples from the previous 2.2M songs of the previous dataset.
 ### Unsupervised Learning
-Basic clustering : We aim to perform basic clustering algorithms like K-Means or DBSCAN on the audio features of the dataset provided by Spotify. \\
+Basic clustering : We aim to perform basic clustering algorithms like K-Means or DBSCAN on the audio features of the dataset provided by Spotify, which can serves as the candidate pool for our later recommendation task \\
 Graph-based approaches : We will first derive the songs-playlists bipartite graph from the dataset.
-Then we will explore some common graph-based methods, such as Random Walk (1), Neural Graph Collaborative Filtering (NGCF) and LightGCN (2), to learn the graph embeddings of songs and playlists for later prediction/recommendation use.
+Then we will explore some common graph-based methods, such as Random Walk (1), Neural Graph Collaborative Filtering (NGCF) (2) and LightGCN (3), to learn the graph embeddings of songs and playlists for later prediction/recommendation use.
 ### Supervised Learning
 Genre classification: We will perform Genre Classification, we are hoping to compare the results of this task with the results obtained in our unsupervised learning tasks. \\
 Sequence based approach: We will represent playlists as a sequence of song names.
-Then incorporate extracted song features into an attentive RNN for the prediction. \\
+Then incorporate extracted song features into an attentive RNN for the prediction (4). \\
 We will also employ another graph-based approach, GraphSAGE (5) which can be trained in a fully supervised manner.